-Joseph Barry (born 1796), was the 16th and youngest son of victualler and Inn keeper Richard Barry of Leicester (whose grandfather Richard, is rumoured to have fled Ireland).
+Joseph Barry (born 1796), was the 16th and youngest son of victualler and Inn keeper Richard Barry of Hitchin (whose grandfather Richard, is rumoured to have fled Ireland).
 Joseph lost his parents at a young age and spent some years in France & Spain studying the wine trade under the tutelage of his older brothers Charles Frisby Barry and Michael Barry who married a French lady, Theresa Victoria Josephine Marquette, in 1816.

 BARRY & NEPHEWS